sophielai1/MSc_project/README.md

 *3_convert_day_to_date.R*: Use the extracted year and day columns to create a date column in yyyy-mm-dd format.
 These final datasets now contain PM<sub>2.5</sub> concentrations, GridID, year, day, TileID, longitude, latitude and date.

 *4_subset_province.R*: Subset the datasets into provinces using GridIDs and create a sample of 1000 rows of each dataset to test future code on.
+Further subset the province data by intersecting with the province shapefiles.
+The final province datasets will include PM<sub>2.5</sub> measurements within the 2 counties of each province selected for the study.

+# still need to do the below
+*5_subset_county.R*:
+The final county datasets will include PM<sub>2.5</sub> measurements within approximately 60 villages of each county selected for the study.
 ###

 ----------------------------------------------------------------------------